From the Tennessee legislative composite, 1882.

 Kennedy was also involved in Tennessee politics, hence his inclusion here.
 He was elected to the Tennessee State House of Representatives in 1880 and served in the legislative session of 1881-1882.
 The portrait of him shown above was found on the House of Representatives composite picture taken during his service.
 Vitruvius Kennedy was later elected to the Tennessee State Senate, and served from 1887-1889, representing both Hamilton and Marion County.

 Kennedy's abbreviated name (#28) as it looked on the Tennessee General Assembly roster of 1881-1882.

 A death date originally couldn't be found for Vitruvius Kennedy, until a useful book entitled the Congressional Serial Set (1912) gave a passage on his widow applying for a pension.
-The book lists him as dying on July 7, 1890 of "cancer of the larger intestine", two days before his 49th birthday.
+The book lists him as dying on July 7, 1890, of "cancer of the larger intestine", two days before his 49th birthday.
 He was later interred at the Welsh-Rogers Cemetery in Sale Creek, Tennessee.

 You Can Help!

 I am currently trying to find more information pertaining to the life of Vitruvius Jackson Kennedy.
 While a picture of him has been located, as well as information relating to his Civil War service, other aspects of his life remain a mystery.
 If any reader/lurker/amateur historian wants an interesting project to fill their time with, see what you can dig up on this wonderfully named man.
 As there is almost next to nothing on the internet about this oddly named politician, maybe someone out there knows more about him than what is already stated in this article!